 Is No-Gi Jiu-Jitsu more interesting than Gi BJJ?
 Opinions are heavily spat on this subject, but we have the ultimate argument to turn the thing in No-gi favor!
 If there’s one thing that really makes No_Gi Ji-Jitsu stand out, it has to be rashguards.
 Yeah both top rashguards and bottom spats, wearing them can make Jiu-jitsu look and be way more fun!
 So far, very few gis have actually managed to even come close to some of the unique rashguard designs out there.
 However, it is not all about looks.
 Rashguards are a highly functional and necessary piece of equipment for grappling, regardless of Gi or No-Gi affiliation.
 It is time to see which ones are the best BJJ rashguards that you should be wearing in 2020!

 BJJ rashguards actually have many roles to play in grappling.
 They’re far from limited to being an interesting piece of gear you wear to No-gi class.
 Rashguards are first and foremost, a piece of gear that keeps you clean and safe during training. it even improves performance, based on the type you’re wearing.
 It can also help extend the life of your Gi if you’re wearing one underneath on a regular basis.
-Plus, it provides you with the great gripping surface to use when things get sweaty during rolls.
+Plus, it provides you with a great gripping surface to use when things get sweaty during rolls.
 All in all, you want the best BJJ rashguard you can get, in order to maximize your chances on the mats.

 Best BJJ Rashguards

 When it comes to choosing a BJJ rashguard, we recommend pairing it with spats as well.
 They don’t have to be part of the same series but are going to make a real difference.
 Also, when you’re looking for the best BJJ rashguards for you, have goals in mind during your selection.
 The IBJJF, for example, is notorious in that it only allows certain brands of rashguards in official competition.
-Plus, they have to be ranked according to belt level.
+Plus, they have to be ranked according to the belt level.
 While this might take some of the fun out of it, you’re still free to choose the latest wacky design to train in or use in other competition formats.
 Furthermore, have a rashguard that’s simple and effective to wear under your Gi.
 This will add at least a couple of years to you Gi, guaranteed!

 To start things off, we’re going to over one o the best regards in existence, period.
 Whether you want to wear it for No-Gi, under the Gi, surfing, for strength and conditioning or simply outside like Danaher does, Hayabusa has the rashguard for you!
 On top of everything, the Metaru is ranked and fully recognized by the IBJJF.
 All in all, one of the best BJJ rashguards all-around, if not the best!

 You might consider this one to be the Holy grail fo rashguards for grapplers.
 It is very cool looking, of great quality and very affordable!
-The Metaru is made of a polyester and elastane end, featuring special titanium coated fibers, which guarantees compression and durability.
+The Metaru is made of a polyester and elastane end, featuring special titanium-coated fibers, which guarantees compression and durability.
 It has antibacterial and anti-fungal properties as well as state-of-the-art moisture-wicking technology.
 This rashguard help regulate and optimize body temperature during rolling as well as provide maximal breathability.
 All in all, one of the best BJJ rashguards of all times and a piece you simply have to own!

 Fuji is a brand that has been manufacturing high-grade Brazilian Jiu-jitsu equipment for decades now.
 It is one of the top companies for Gis in the world, so naturally, they also offer great options for rashguards.
 One such example is the FUJI Freestyle rashguard, AKA the Fuji IBJJF rashguard.
 As the name suggests, it is a ranked rashguard that is legal for use in IBJJF tournaments, Gi and No-Gi.

 This rashguard features a Japanese-looking design on a very high-quality piece of grappling wear.
 The colors are in accordance with belt colors since it is a ranked rashguard.
 A key quality of this rashguard, apart from its price, is it;’s durability. Тhis is one of those rashguards that seem to last forever, without showing signs of decline.
 A lot of this is due to the double reinforced stitching and base materials.
 The Fuji Freestyle has anti-microbial properties and comes in a very large variety of sizes.
-There’s also a short and long sleeved version of it.
+There’s also a short and long-sleeved version of it.

 Here’s one for those that are not really into funky designs, or simply want a rash guard to wear under their Gi.
 The Tesla Long sleeve rashguard makes our list of best BJJ rashguards thanks to several key features.

 To begin with, this rashguard offers the best value for your money.
 Coming in at a very cheap price, it offers quality to rival any of the much more expensive options.
 It is very durable, thanks to the special blend of 87% polyester and 13% Spandex.
 This makes it very flexible, yet breathable.
-Despite its flexibility, the Tesla provides great compression to aid in the exertions of grappling.
+Despite its flexibility, Tesla provides great compression to aid in the exertions of grappling.
 On the subject of comfort, this one is probably the most comfortable to wear on this list.
-Apart from moisture-wicking, this rashguard also features quick dry technology.
+Apart from moisture-wicking, this rashguard also features quick-dry technology.
 Comes in a huge variety of colors, and all the regular sizes.

 Here we go!
 My own personal favorite!
 I’ll be honest, I love this rashguard, but that’s not the only reason it made the best BJJ rashguards list.
 This one is actually one of the best overall rashguards and arguably, Tatami’s very best!
 Plus, who doesn’t love pandas?

-Tatami made a lot of heads turn with their gorilla and panda series rashguards. the collection features both long sleeved rashguards and spats of various animal-inspired designs.
+Tatami made a lot of heads turn with their gorilla and panda series rashguards. the collection features both long-sleeved rashguards and spats of various animal-inspired designs.
 Still, the Samurai Panda BJJ Rashguard is by far the most impressive of the bunch.
 It comes in a yellow red and brown color and a graphic that covers the entire rashguard.
 Just like with all Tatami products, the material is 80% polyester and 20% spandex.
 The rashguard provides enormous mat burn protection and is perfectly ventilated.
-It also has flatlock flexible seems which make this rashguard very durable even during very tough rolls.
+It also has flatlock flexible seems which makes this rashguard very durable even during very tough rolls.
 Shoutout to Chris Evans, the man behind this fantastic design (and all other animal-themed tatami rashguards).

 Venum is a brand that falls in a similar category as Fuji, apart from being a few years younger.
 They have everything related to BJJ that you might think of.
 Actually, they make a lot of combat sports gear in general, but they do pay a lot of attention to grappling.
 And rashguards feature quite high on their list with multiple of their products known as some of the most popular No-Gi uniforms ever.
 The Werewolf Long SLeeved Venum Rashguard is a clear example of why this is the case.

 Key qualities of the Venum Werewolf BJJ Rashguard include ground-breaking compression technology that adds a huge safety feature to this rashguard.
 The design is one made for comfort, with an elastic waistband keeping it in place during rolls.
-There’s also modern quick dry technology that allows sweat to pass easily through the material and helps keep it off.
+There’s also modern quick-dry technology that allows sweat to pass easily through the material and helps keep it off.
 The design has predominantly grey and black colors, with red scatters along the sleeves.
 The design alone makes it one of the best BJJ rashguards out there, let alone it’s properties.

 Although Anthem might be a brand that you haven’t heard about so far, it still makes one of the best BJJ rashguards ever made!
 For starters, it comes in such a big variety of colors, that you can stock up only on versions of this rashguard and be set for a very long time.
 Plus, the price makes it a real steal!

 To begin with, the Anthem Athletics Rashguard is a BJJ specific product.
 Namely, it is IBJJF approved and comes in all ranks, on top of other colors and styles.
 Furthermore, there are both short and long sleeve options available.
 This rashguard also has the ever-present moisture-wicking technology.
-The material is lightweight, extremely strong and offers great compression.
+The material is lightweight, extremely strong, and offers great compression.
 Sublimated graphics mean there’s no chance of the color peeling or fading, even when washing often.
 The Anthem Athletics rashguard also has a great fit, thanks to multi-panel construction and flatlock stitching.
-Multiple sizes available.
+Multiple sizes are available.

 Elite sports are among the top MMA brands out there.
 That means, as far as No-Gi is concerned, they’re a real authority.
 No wonder why their Elite Sports Full Rashguard is one of the best BJJ rashguards available in 2020.
 Apart from offering very modern performance technology, this rashguard also offers a minimalistic design.
 Perfect for both No-Gi training or wearing under the Gi.